Chapter 24:

 * * *

-To celebrate my recovery and the fact that everyone got away safely, we decided to throw a party.
+To celebrate my recovery and the fact that everyone got away safely, we decided to throw a barbecue party.

 And then there was Zephyra.

-The two of them locked in a fierce drinking competition.
-The woman’s name was Victoria, and apparently, she was the caretaker of the orphanage Zephyra used to live in as a child.
-After Zephyra took Lucian’s offer that day, she began sending a portion of her salary to that orphanage every month.
-Then one day, Lucian caught wind of it and proposed offering his support as well.
-What started as a small act of charity grew into something bigger—an organization dedicated to helping not just orphaned children, but also the homeless and those displaced by war and disaster.
+One day, Lucian caught wind of it and proposed offering his support as well.
+What started as a small act of charity grew into something bigger—an organization dedicated to helping not just children, but also the homeless and those displaced by a disasters.
 The orphanage expanded into a vast network of aid and recovery programs that reached across borders.
 Victoria was invited to the party to express gratitude for taking the beastmen into her custody.

 I had to admit, it was the first time I’d met someone who seemed to love alcohol as much as Zephyra did.
 Watching the two of them pound down drink after drink like seasoned warriors was oddly mesmerizing.